 The Perkins Student Organization grant programs supports implementation of the following District Standard: Student Support.
 Applicants should identify the specific indicator(s) that their grant proposal supports.

 Applicants should also refer to ESE's additional standards of effective practice, which are linked to the specific District Standard identified below.
 Use of these standards is optional.

 Tip: If connecting to this standard's Indicator 4, Partnerships and Services to Support Learning, districts may also want to integrate the Massachusetts Family, School, and Community Partnership Fundamentals with their planning.

-Tip: If connecting to this standard, districts may also want to integrate the Massachusetts Tiered System of Support (MTSS) and/or The Behavioral Health and Public Schools Framework with their planning.
+Tip: If connecting to this standard, districts may also want to integrate the Systems for Student Success (SfSS) and/or The Behavioral Health and Public Schools Framework with their planning.

 ||Total Funds $283,000.
 Funds will be allocated to each Career/Vocational Technical Student Organization as identified below:

 Business Professionals of America Career/Vocational Technical Student Organization (BPA) $15,000

 Distributive Education Clubs of America Career/Vocational Technical Student Organization (DECA) $40,000

 Future Farmers of America Career/Vocational Technical Student Organization (FFA) $50,000

 - Please note that all Career/Vocational Technical Student Organizations are being level funded for FY15.
 Future funding is subject to annual Perkins grant appropriations.